Obstructions to convexity in neural codes

 \subsection{Using the tree criterion to classify codes with no local obstructions}

 Max-intersection-complete codes (Definition~\ref{def:code-ppties}) vacuously satisfy the tree criterion (by Proposition~\ref{prop:loc-obs}).
-Also, recall that max-intersection-complete codes on at most 4 neurons are precisely the codes with no local obstructions; in fact, they are convex (by Proposition~\ref{prop:at-most-4}).
-Thus, the converse of Corollary~\ref{cor:tree} is true for up to 4 neurons.
-In fact, our next result extends this converse to 5 neurons.
+Also, recall that max-intersection-complete codes on at most four neurons are precisely the codes with no local obstructions; in fact, they are convex (by Proposition~\ref{prop:at-most-4}).
+Thus, the converse of Corollary~\ref{cor:tree} is true for up to four neurons.
+In fact, our next result extends this converse to five neurons.
 However, this converse is false for codes on six or more neurons (Example~\ref{ex:6}).

-\begin{theorem}[Tree criterion characterization of codes with no local obstructions on up to 5 neurons] For a code $\CC$ on at most 5 neurons, $\CC$ has no local obstructions if and only if $\CC$ satisfies the tree criterion. \end{theorem} \begin{proof}[Proof of Theorem~\ref{thm:classify-5}]
+\begin{theorem}[Tree criterion characterization of codes with no local obstructions on up to five neurons] For a code $\CC$ on at most five neurons, $\CC$ has no local obstructions if and only if $\CC$ satisfies the tree criterion. \end{theorem} \begin{proof}[Proof of Theorem~\ref{thm:classify-5}]

-As explained above, the $\Leftarrow$ direction of Theorem~\ref{thm:classify-5} is Corollary~\ref{cor:tree}.
-Our proof of the $\Rightarrow$ direction requires the next lemma, due to Curto {\em et al.}~\cite[Lemma~2.11 and subsequent discussion]{what-makes}.
+By Corollary~\ref{cor:tree}, a neural code which satisfies the tree criterion has no local obstructions.
+Our proof that the converse holds on up to five neurons requires the next lemma, due to Curto {\em et al.}~\cite[Lemma~2.11 and subsequent discussion]{what-makes}.
 Recall that a simplicial complex $\Delta$ on $[n]$ is a {\em cone} if there exists $i \in [n]$ (called a {\em cone point}) such that every nonempty facet of $\Delta$ contains $i$.
 For instance, the simplicial complex $\{\{123\}, \{34\}\}$ is a cone with cone point 3, whereas the simplicial complex $\{\{123\}, \{34\}, \{45\}\}$ is not a cone, since there is no point contained in every facet.

 \begin{lemma} A simplicial complex $\Gamma$ is not a cone if and only if there exists a simplicial complex $\Delta$ and a face $\sigma$ of $\Delta$ such that (1) $\sigma$ is an intersection of facets of $\Delta$ and (2) ${\rm Lk}_{\Delta}(\sigma)= \Gamma$. \end{lemma}